Editorial Reviews

 Product Description

 Sony vs. Samsung is business history at its best!
 It explores the divergent fortunes of these two electronics giants in the last decade and identifies the true reasons behind Sony's decline and Samsung's rise.
-Contrary to popular belief, Chang shows that success (or failure) does not simply arise from different strategies.
-Rather, it emerges from major decisions that are deeply rooted in the companies' organizational processes and their executives' political behavior.
+Contrary to popular belief, Chang shows that success (or failure) does not simply arise different strategies.
+Rather, it emerges major decisions that are deeply rooted in the companies' organizational processes and their executives' political behavior.
 This book is a must-read for any senior executive. --Constantinos MarkidesRobert P. Bauman Professor of Strategic Leadership and Chairman,Strategy Department, London Business SchoolSea-Jin Chang has produced that rarity in a business book--one that is as valuable to practicing managers as it is insightful to academic researchers.
 In this fascinating comparison of two modern global giants, he applies his high resolution research microscope to their changing fortunes by dissecting their contrasting strategies, and providing interesting insights into their divergent organizational processes and management practices.
 This is a very valuable contribution to the international business literature.
 It will end up in as many corporate boardrooms as faculty seminars.--Christopher A. BartlettThomas D. Casserly Professor Emeritus, Harvard Business SchoolSea-Jin Chang has written a fascinating comparison of Sony and Samsung that will be valuable to anyone interested in strategy, organizations or international business.
 The interwoven and very detailed case studies of two very different companies in overlapping industries illuminate problems such as adaptation to technological change (analog to digital), organizational flexibility and globalization.
 His attempt to analyze both strategic development and implementation is successful and very useful.
-Both academics and practitioners will learn a lot from this book.--Stephen J. Kobrin, William Wurster Professor of Multinational Management, The Wharton School, University of PennsylvaniaRefreshingly original and entertaining, this book analyzes major strategic decisions of Samsung and Sony and highlights organizational processes and top management leadership that have shaped their performances.
+Both academics and practitioners will learn a lot this book.--Stephen J. Kobrin, William Wurster Professor of Multinational Management, The Wharton School, University of PennsylvaniaRefreshingly original and entertaining, this book analyzes major strategic decisions of Samsung and Sony and highlights organizational processes and top management leadership that have shaped their performances.
 This is a must-read for all executives who want to understand the strengths and weaknesses of Asian competitors.
 It also provides penetrating insights to other Asian companies with global ambitions.-- Myoung Woo Lee, President and CEOiriver

-From the Inside Flap
+the Inside Flap

 In 2002 a milestone occurred in the electronics industry.
-The market capitalization of Sony fell below that of Samsung for the first time.Why did the performance of Sony, which once dominated the global electronics industry,drop so rapidly while Samsung emerged from nowhere?
+The market capitalization of Sony fell below that of Samsung for the first time.Why did the performance of Sony, which once dominated the global electronics industry,drop so rapidly while Samsung emerged nowhere?

-One of the key findings drawn from this book is that the performance differences between Sony and Samsung cannot be attributed solely to their strategies.
+One of the key findings drawn this book is that the performance differences between Sony and Samsung cannot be attributed solely to their strategies.
 Rather, organizational processes and executive leadership also contributed significantly to their performances.
 The author examines these contributions in detail and in doing so reveals much about each company’s approach to global expansion and their keyfactors for success and failure.

 Sony vs. Samsung examines the challenges that Samsung faces, despite its remarkable performance, while evaluating Sony’s potential, despite its current struggles.
 The conclusions provide useful insights for all companies involved in global competitive markets.

-From the Back Cover
+the Back Cover

 Sony vs. Samsung is business history at its best!
 It explores the divergent fortunes of these two electronics giants in the last decade and identifies the true reasons behind Sony’s decline and Samsung’s rise.
-Contrary to popular belief, Chang shows that success (or failure) does not simply arise from different strategies.
-Rather, it emerges from major decisions that are deeply rooted in the companies’ organizational processes and their executives’ political behavior.
+Contrary to popular belief, Chang shows that success (or failure) does not simply arise different strategies.
+Rather, it emerges major decisions that are deeply rooted in the companies’ organizational processes and their executives’ political behavior.
 This book is a must-read for any senior executive. --Constantinos Markides Robert P. Bauman Professor of Strategic Leadership and Chairman,Strategy Department, London Business School

 Sea-Jin Chang has produced that rarity in a business book—one that is as valuable to practicing managers as it is insightful to academic researchers.
 In this fascinating comparison of two modern global giants, he applies his high resolution research microscope to their changing fortunes by dissecting their contrasting strategies, and providing interesting insights into their divergent organizational processes and management practices.
 This is a very valuable contribution to the international business literature.
 It will end up in as many corporate boardrooms as faculty seminars.--Christopher A. Bartlett Thomas D. Casserly Professor Emeritus, Harvard Business School

 Sea-Jin Chang has written a fascinating comparison of Sony and Samsung that will be valuable to anyone interested in strategy, organizations or international business.
 The interwoven and very detailed case studies of two very different companies in overlapping industries illuminate problems such as adaptation to technological change (analog to digital), organizational flexibility and globalization.
 His attempt to analyze both strategic development and implementation is successful and very useful.
-Both academics and practitioners will learn a lot from this book.--Stephen J. Kobrin, William Wurster Professor of Multinational Management, The Wharton School, University of Pennsylvania
+Both academics and practitioners will learn a lot this book.--Stephen J. Kobrin, William Wurster Professor of Multinational Management, The Wharton School, University of Pennsylvania

 Refreshingly original and entertaining, this book analyzes major strategic decisions of Samsung and Sony and highlights organizational processes and top management leadership that have shaped their performances.
 This is a must-read for all executives who want to understand the strengths and weaknesses of Asian competitors.
 It also provides penetrating insights to other Asian companies with global ambitions.-- Myoung Woo Lee, President and CEO iriver